PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-03-beginner-mistakes-in-kql.md

 *Finding your inner join in a leftouter world.*

-#### Introduction
+## Introduction
-At the summit of signal and noise lies the Logwatcher’s Zenit — a quiet place for analysts who squint at timestamps and whisper to correlation engines.
+At the summit of signal and noise lies the Logwatcher’s Zenit, a quiet place for analysts who squint at timestamps and whisper to correlation engines.
 Bring your coffee, leave your assumptions at home, and why come alone?

-#### The Fog of Query
+## The Fog of Query
 Somewhere between your fifth cup of coffee and the fourth attempt at making `summarize` do something useful, it hits you: **KQL is deceptively simple**.
 You write a few lines, get some rows back, and suddenly you’re riding high on the wave of insight.

 Until… it breaks.